BeiCunNan/Sentiment_Analysis_Imdb/README.md

 ### Result

-Since IMDB data volume is very large, we use 10% and 100% of the data volume for training.
+Since IMDB data volume is very large, we use 10% of the data volume for training.
 The results are as follows

 ![最终结果](https://user-images.githubusercontent.com/105692522/198865536-3e724bbc-27f1-4656-b27f-25fdbc5b55d3.jpg)